AndrewJBateman/angular-form-validation/README.md

 ## General info

 * Input fields of main form have validation so incorrect inputs trigger a red boundary around the input field and an error message.
-* Styling of the template-driven forms is done using Bootstrap 4 CSS.
+* Styling of the template-driven forms is done using Bootstrap 4.

 ## Screenshots